greenbud12/calculator/README.md

 python calculator.py

 The program window will appear with the calculator UI.
 You can use your mouse to click the buttons or use your keyboard to enter digits and arithmetic operators.

+# Alternate Install and Usage
+To run the alternate instal, simply run the run.py script in your Python environment please note this may not work if you do not have PATHS set for pip:

+python run.py

 # Features
 The calculator program provides the following features: